Muggsy Bogues: Charlotte Hornets (1988–1997)

 Bogues's relationship with the team soured considerably in 1997.
 In June, coach Dave Cowens suggested that Bogues should consider retiring due to his nagging knee injury.
 Only a week later, the Hornets signed point guard David Wesley, his presumptive replacement.
 In August, owner George Shinn assured Bogues that he would be able to finish his playing career with the team.
 However, the team later requested that he undergo a preseason MRI on his injured knee.
 On November 7, Bogues was traded, along with Tony Delk, to the Golden State Warriors in exchange for B. J. Armstrong.
 At the time, he was the NBA's all-time leader in assist-to-turnover ratio and the franchise leader in steals and assists.
 After the trade, he severed ties with the organization.
-After the trade, Dell Curry, Bogues's closest friend on the team, was the last remaining original member of the Hornets.
+The trade made Dell Curry, Bogues' closest friend on the team, the last remaining original member of the Hornets.

 Golden State Warriors (1997–1999)

-Bogues led the Warriors in assists in the 1997–98 season despite starting in less than half of the team's games.
+Bogues led the Warriors in assists in the 1997–98 season despite starting in fewer than half of the team's games.
 He appeared in 36 games in the lockout-shortened following season, missing time due to hamstring and knee injuries as well as chickenpox.

 Toronto Raptors (1999–2001)

 Prior to the 1999–2000 season, Bogues signed with the Toronto Raptors for the veterans' minimum, reuniting him with longtime teammate Dell Curry.
 With the Raptors in 1999–2000, he played 80 games in a season for the first time since 1992–93, though he started in only five of those games.
 At 35 years old on March 3, 2000, he tied a career high with 24 points in a victory over the Boston Celtics.

 Due to his chronic knee injury, Bogues appeared in only three games in the 2000–01 season, which would be his final.
 His last game came on January 27, 2001, against the Chicago Bulls, a scoreless outing.
 On February 22, 2001, he was traded with Mark Jackson to the New York Knicks for Chris Childs and a 2002 first round draft pick.
 He was included in the trade for salary cap reasons and never reported to New York during his stint with them.
 At the end of the last season in which he played, Bogues ranked twelfth all-time in assists and thirteenth all-time in assists per game in NBA history.

 On August 10, 2001, Bogues was traded to the Dallas Mavericks in a three-team deal involving Shandon Anderson, Howard Eisley and Glen Rice.
-The Mavericks waived Bogues on October 29, after he told the team that he intended to step away from basketball to care for his mother who was fighting cancer.
-On October 31, he became a free agent.
+He told the team that he intended to step away from basketball to care for his mother who was fighting cancer.
+New Mavericks owner Mark Cuban decided to waive Bogues and fully guarantee the remaining three years on his contract; had he retired before being waived, he would not have been owed any money.

-In July 2002, Bogues told The Baltimore Sun that he had not retired and was still hoping to play again.
+In July 2002, after his mother's death, Bogues told The Baltimore Sun that he was hoping to play again.